kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively/active-listening.md

 > Have you ever experienced any of the barriers to listening?
 If so, which ones?

 <div style="border:1px solid rgba(0,0,0,0.1);border-radius:2px;box-sizing:border-box;overflow:hidden;position:relative;width:100%;background:#F4F4F4"><iframe src="https://padlet.com/curriculumpad/listening-barriers-reflection-11l8rl9ud5evq23c" frameborder="0" allow="camera;microphone;geolocation" style="width:100%;height:608px;display:block;padding:0;margin:0"></iframe></div>

 ---

 ## Improving Listening Skills

-> 📺 Watch the followign video on listenting skills.
+> 📺 Watch the following video on listening skills.

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/i3ku5nx4tMU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 Here is a summary of the main points in the video and how they support the different stages of the listening process presented earlier.

-Tip 1 - Remove distractions and focus your attention.
+**Tip 1** - Remove distractions and focus your attention.
 Supports Receiving and Recalling.

-Tip 2 - Paraphrase and clarify understanding.
+**Tip 2** - Paraphrase and clarify understanding.
 Supports Interpreting, Evaluating, and  Responding.

-Tip 3 - Stay present.
+**Tip 3** - Stay present.
 Don’t plan your response while the speaker is talking.
 Supports Receiving, Interpreting, and Recalling.

-Tip 4 - Don’t be afraid of silence.
+**Tip 4** - Don’t be afraid of silence.
 Supports Responding.

 You can also follow the advice below if you want to further improve your listening skills during each of the 5 stages of the listening process.